nafiz09/nafiz09/README.md

 ## 🚀 About Me
-**I am currently a final year student pursuing undergrad degree in CS.
-I love to learn new things and apply them to real world projects.
-I am planning to start my career as a software engineer soon.**
+I'm a Computer Science graduate from **BUET**, currently working as a **ML engineer at SSCL**

+- I'm working on **Computer Vision, Document understanding models**

-- I’m currently learning **Machine learning, Deep learning, NLP, Computer Vision, Tensorflow, OpenCV** as my undergrad thesis is based on these.
+- I’m currently learning **Machine learning, Deep learning, NLP, Computer Vision, Tensorflow, Pytorch**

-- I will be soon looking for **Software engineering** or **Machine learning engineering** opportunities.
+- You can reach out to me for work opportunities if you think I am fit for a role (preferably Software Engineering/ ML Engineering roles).

+- Fun Fact : I love cricket :tennis: and music :musical_note:.
+But have zero skill in these fields.
+I like travelling, explored almost every tourist and travelling places of Bangladesh.

 - Reach me via mail **nafizislam09@gmail.com** for official purposes.
+Any thought you want to share, you can always ping me in messenger [***messenger***](https://m.me/nafiz.islam.792)

 ## 🔗 Connect with me: